shakedzy/dython/docs/modules/nominal.md

     _Default: 'replace'_

-    How to handle missing values: can be either 'drop_samples' to remove samples with missing values, 'drop_features' to remove features (columns) with missing values, or 'replace' to replace all missing values with the nan_replace_value.
-Missing values are None and np.nan.
+    How to handle missing values: can be either `'drop_samples'` to remove samples with missing values, `'drop_features'` to remove features (columns) with missing values, `'replace'` to replace all missing values with the `nan_replace_value`, or `'drop_sample_pairs'` to drop each pair of missing observables separately before calculating the corresponding coefficient.
+    Missing values are `None` and `np.nan`.

 - **`nan_replace_value`** : `any`